 - salt and black pepper, to taste

 - In a large pot of boiling salted water, cook pasta according to package directions until al dente.
-Meanwhile, prepare the ricotta sauce.
+Meanwhile, make the ricotta sauce.

 - In a medium bowl, combine ricotta, olive oil, parmesan cheese, garlic, lemon zest and juice.
 Season with 1/4 tsp of salt and a good pinch of pepper.